ProactiveProgrammers/professional-evaluation-data-abstraction-starter/writing/evaluation.md

 TODO: Make sure that you assess your own achievement of the learning outcome at the lowest level of detail.
-For instance, you should start with "Correctly implement a data structure" and then go to the end of the learning objective, press enter, and then rank yourself by adding a number from 1 to 5 and then furnish a justification for this ranking.
+For instance, you should start with "Correctly implement a data structure" and then go to the end of the learning objective, press enter, and then rank yourself by adding a number from 1 to 5 and a one sentence justification.
 For the listing of learning objectives that start with "Leveraging knowledge of existing data structures ..." you should rank yourself for each of the individual learning objectives starting with "Specify the input, output, and behavior ..." in the context of the containing prompt.
-Again, you should go to the end of the learning objective, press enter, and then rank yourself by adding a number and a justification.
+Again, you should go to the end of the learning objective, press enter, and then rank yourself by adding a number and a one-sentence justification.

+TODO: At the end of every major sub-section (e.g., "Algorithm Engineering" and "Algorithm Evaluation" and "Data Analysis" and "Python Programming") please provide a one-sentence summary of your strengths and weaknesses for the stated learning objectives.

-- Correctly implement a data structure, such as a stack, list, or dictionary, ensuring that it provides all of the functionality required by the structure's specification.
+- Correctly implement and/or use a data structure, such as a stack, list, or dictionary, ensuring that it provides all of the functionality required by the structure's specification.
 - After importing an existing implementation of a data structure (e.g., a list or a dictionary), confirm that it provides the required functionality and integrate it into an existing program.